 - Tunnels don’t divide communities with lanes and barriers.

 Currently, tunnels are really expensive to dig, with some projects costing as much as $1 billion per mile.
 In order to make a tunnel network feasible, tunneling costs must be reduced by a factor of more than 10.

 How can we reduce the cost of tunneling?

 First, reduce the tunnel diameter.
-To build a one-lane road tunnel, the tunnel diameter must be approximately 28 feet.
-By placing vehicles on a stabilized electric sled, the diameter can be reduced to less than 14 feet.
+To build a one-lane tunnel, the tunnel diameter must be approximately 28 feet.
+By placing vehicles on a stabilized electric skate, the diameter can be reduced to less than 14 feet.
 Reducing the diameter in half reduces tunneling costs by 3-4 times.
 Secondly, increase the speed of the Tunnel Boring Machine (TBM).
 TBMs are super slow.
 A snail is effectively 14 times faster than a soft-soil TBM.
 Our goal is to defeat the snail in a race.
 Ways to increase TBM speed: